intel-analytics/ipex-llm/ppml/docs/examples.md

 spark.bigdl.kms.multikms.ehs.key{i} = ehsm APIKEY

 // for a Azure KMS
-spark.bigdl.kms.multikms.azure.vault{i} = azure kms KeyVault
+spark.bigdl.kms.multikms.azure.vault{i} = azure KMS KeyVault
-spark.bigdl.kms.multikms.azure.clientId{i} = azure kms clientId
+spark.bigdl.kms.multikms.azure.clientId{i} = azure KMS clientId
 ```
-For data sources, you should first submit the number of kms 'spark.bigdl.kms.datasource.instance', and then submit the configurations for each data source in turn:
+For data sources, you should first submit the number of data sources `spark.bigdl.kms.datasource.instance`, and then submit the configurations for each data source in turn:
 ```
 spark.bigdl.kms.datasource.instance = num of your data sources
 // for each data source